Search This Blog

 Instead of Christmas, North Koreans celebrate the birthday of Kim Jong Il’s mother Kim Jong Suk.

-Kim Jong-il's treatise On the Art of the Cinema was published on April 11, 1973 and is considered a seminal work on the use of film propaganda in support of the ruling Workers' Party of Korea.
+Kim Jong-il's 300-page book On the Art of the Cinema was published on April 11, 1973 and is considered a seminal work on the use of film propaganda in support of the ruling Workers' Party of Korea.
 According to Kim Jong-il, the purpose of cinema is not simply to entertain, but also to educate and inspire the masses to work towards the goals of the socialist revolution.
 He emphasizes the importance of developing a distinct North Korean cinematic style that reflects the revolutionary spirit of the country and its people.
+Every filmmaker in North Korea was forced to read it.

 Kim Jong-il became supreme leader of North Korea on July 8, 1994 after the death of his father, Kim il-sung.